Family Engagement Liaison

 • Collaborative — A dynamic personality that is collaboratively minded, can recognize and identify strengths, seek consensus around mutual goals, and build meaningful relationships.

-• Creative and Curious — A systems-thinker and builder, who is not afraid to be innovative in designing solutions and has skills in articulating these ideas and concepts.
+• Creative and Curious — A systems-thinker and builder who is not afraid to be innovative in designing solutions and has skills in articulating these ideas and concepts.

-• Trusted — Ability to work with residents, partners, and staff of diversified backgrounds with a positive, optimistic, solutions-oriented attitude.
+• Trusted — Ability to work with residents, partners, and staff of diverse backgrounds with a positive, optimistic, solutions-oriented attitude.
 Shares a deep respect for the community, its stakeholders, and the residents that we serve.

 • Driven — Passion for the work and an interest in continuous learning and improvement.

-Experience and Qualifications:
+Preferred Experience and Qualifications:

 Supervisor:

-• Sr. Director of Education
+Senior Director of Education

 Supervises:

-• None
+None

 Salary and Benefits:

-Physical Requirements:
+Summary of Physical Requirements:

 The above statements are intended to describe the general nature and level of work being performed by people assigned to this position.
 They are not intended to be a complete list of all responsibilities, duties, and skills required.
 Beyond Housing is an Equal Opportunity Employer.